Car brand reviews

-Even 10 years ago, Hyundai was synonymous with low-budget, low-appeal machinery.
+Hyundai used to be synonymous with low-budget, low-appeal machinery.
 What a turnaround the Korean company has had in recent years.

 Like its sister brand, Kia, it’s become the darling of the retail buyer, offering attractive five-year warranties, competitive prices and lots of equipment.

 Its cars - spearheaded by strong-selling stars like the i10, i20, ix20 and i30 - can now challenge many European rival brands.
 Hyundai is even making headway with larger cars such as the i40 and Genesis.

 It’s family-focused SUV 4x4 models, such as the Kona, Tucson and Santa Fe, that are leading the charge in recent times.
 Speaking of ‘charge’, Hyundai is embracing the electric car movement with models such as the Ioniq, which is available both as a hybrid and as a pure electric vehicle.
 And the innovative Tesla-rivalling Kona Electric.

 You can find out about the cars that have kick-started the Korean manufacturer's resurgence - see all our Hyundai car reviews.

 Hyundai cars are reliable - or so the company's reputation would have you believe.
 But does the reality live up to the expectation?

 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
 Based on feedback from current Hyundai owners, we have reliability data for new cars aged up to three years old, and also cars aged between three and eight years old.

 Which? members can login and use the table below to find out just how reliable Hyundai cars really are.
 Not yet a Which? member?
 Join Which? to unlock all of our reliability ratings and our online reviews.